Mobile-First Layout That Ships: How PrimaryLayout Solves Real UX Problems

 }

-Recommendation cards that feel native
+Recommendation cards that feel like product, not bolted HTML

-Loading feedback without a skeleton screen
+Loading feedback without skeleton theater

 <header class="pl-header">